ip-repo/python/take-break/take-brake.md

 ## What can you do ?
 - This program allow user to control a bunch of bouncing nodes and edges on the screen.
-- The user can tweak the program settings to create diffrent outcomes.
+- The user can tweak the program settings to create different outcomes.
 - The user can pick a music folder to be played in the background.
 - The user can also set the amount of time to run the program.
 ## How to use